Solve the following exercise:

 b.
 Law of exponents for multiplication between terms with identical bases:

-Since there is a multiplication between two terms with identical bases, we'll use the law of exponents mentioned in b:
+Given that there is a multiplication operation present between the two terms with identical bases, we'll apply the law of exponents mentioned in b:

-We'll continue by separately performing the addition of fractions in the exponent of the expression.
-This is done by expanding each of the fractions to the common denominator—the number 6, which is the smallest common denominator—and then we'll perform the multiplication and addition operations in the fraction numerator:
+We'll continue by performing the addition of fractions in the exponent of the expression separately.
+This is achieved by expanding each of the fractions to the common denominator—the number 6, which is the smallest common denominator—and then we'll perform the multiplication and addition operations in the fraction numerator:

 In the final step, we reduce the resulting fraction.